NelsonRock/Node/storage-files-node/README.md

-> Hi, you'll find in this small project storing data into a file and reading from it fom the commnad line in node.
+> Hi, you'll find in this small project storing data into a file and reading from it using the commnad line in node.

 >You use command line in node like